MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 Once you’ve confirmed the following, you are ready to provision:

-- You are using Global admin or SharePoint admin credentials.
+- You are using Global admin (formerly called the Tenant admin) credentials.
 - Your tenant has the App Catalog enabled.
 - You are an Administrator of the App Catalog.
-- Your tenant has version 4.0 or higher of the M365 learning pathways provisioned.
+- Your tenant has version 4.0 or higher of M365 learning pathways provisioned.

 ### Provision the SharePoint Success Site to your tenant from the Learning pathways administrative page